albertobas/bank-microservices/README.md

 ## About

-Bank Microservices is my own approach to a bank application with a microservices-based architecture which can handle creating, updating, and deleting accounts, customers and loans, store data on-chain and make predictions about potential loan defaults.
+Bank Microservices is my own approach to a bank application, with a microservices-based architecture and using the [MERN stack](https://www.mongodb.com/mern-stack 'What Is The MERN Stack?
+Introduction & Examples | MongoDB'), which can handle creating, updating, and deleting accounts, customers and loans, store data on-chain and make predictions about potential loan defaults.

 ## Technical details